rails/rails/guides/source/api_documentation_guidelines.md

 Use the article "an" for "SQL", as in "an SQL statement".
 Also "an SQLite database".

 When using pronouns in reference to a hypothetical person, such as "a user with a session cookie", gender neutral pronouns (they/their/them) should be used.
+Instead of:

+* he or she... use they.
+* him or her... use them.
+* his or her... use their.
+* his or hers... use theirs.
+* himself or herself... use themselves.

 English
 -------